 *Chart is for illustrative purposes only.
 The example assumes the term equals car loan amortization.

 Initially, the seven-year loan seems like a no-brainer, but that's not quite true!
-While longer-term car loans benefit someone, it's not you.
+While longer-term car loans benefit someone, it's not you, it's the bank.

 4 Reasons You Might Want to Go with A Shorter-Term Car Loan

 While a three-year car loan might strain your wallet in the immediate future, it will pay off in the long run.
 There are four things tipping the scale in favor of short-term loans:

 - It Gets You Out of Debt Faster: You might be broke for a couple of years, but a shorter-term loan makes it easier to move on to the next great thing.
 If you opt for longer-term car loan amortization, you might have to wait a few years for that boat, house, or RV.